 Respect is a significant feature of Latino life.
 If you’re respected as something more than some gringo tourist you’ll get along better in this part of the world.

 Respect also works both ways.
 You do want to pay your new home the courtesy of having a basic conversation with any person in it, right?

-Now many years later, I’m…. well, not fluent (fluency requires the ability to think and dream in the language and to speak without thinking about it and without translating everything you’re trying to say back into your mother tongue – At least that’s MY definition of fluency)… but I can talk in Spanish about pretty much anything with pretty much anyone.
-And that’s sufficient to open doors and make life easier.
+Now many years later, I’m…. well, not fluent (fluency requires the ability to think and dream in the language and to speak without thinking about it and without translating everything you’re trying to say back into your mother tongue – At least that’s MY definition of fluency)… but I can chat in Spanish about pretty much anything with pretty much anyone.
+And that’s enough to open doors and make life easier.

 So how did I do it?

 Well, one thing this article isn’t is A Quick Guide To Conquering Spanish Like A Boss.
-It isn’t a guarantee that if you read this article and then do this, this and this, you’ll be up there singing old Marco Antonio Solis songs at your local karaoke bar within the next two months better than the man himself.
+It isn’t a guarantee that if you read this article and do this, this, and this, you’ll be up there singing old Marco Antonio Solis songs at your local karaoke bar within the next two months better than the man himself.

 (Just sayin – Marco Antonio Solis helped me big time with Spanish.
 Big time.
 Plus the man’s a don and the ladies love him.)

 Neither is it where I say if you stick around here as long as me you’d be dumb as a rock if you couldn’t learn Spanish.
 I know enough gringos in Central America who have been here longer than me and still can’t speak any Spanish.
 They’re not all stupid.